elnexreal/elnexreal/README.md

 My name is Axel, i'm currently 15 years old and my birthday is on June 28

-I want to study something related to technology like cibersecurity or programming, also i want to enter the police with one of my siblings.
+I want to study something related to technology like cybersecurity or programming, also i want to enter the police with one of my siblings.

 ### Knowledge